Year-round course (two semesters)

 Post-work and tour

-The study trip is an important part of the teaching at the course, which is why we also spend a lot of time processing and using what we have experienced.
-Some time after returning home, in connection with the winter holidays, we go on tour to schools, institutions and organizations for a week to multiply what we have learned on the study trip.
-Therefore, we need to organize and process the impressions after the trip in a proper way, and the study tour represents a nice end to the journey.
+The study tour forms an important part of the teaching at the course , and therefore also spend a lot of time processing and using what we have experienced.
+Some time after returning home, in connection with the winter holidays, we travel on a tour to schools, institutions and organizations for a week to give lectures and tell about what we have learned on the study trip.
+Therefore, we must organize and process the impressions after the trip in a proper way, and the study trip tour represents a nice culmination of the trip.

 Other projects